platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

 ### Download a Drupal extension

-The following source operation will download a Drupal extension.
+The following Source Operation will download a Drupal extension.
+You can define the Drupal extension by setting an `$EXTENSION` variable or overriding the `$EXTENSION` variable when running the Source Operation.

 1. In your  `.platform.app.yaml` file, define a Source Operation to update Drupal Core: